mptnan/repo-sync-action/README.md

 ## Notes

 - **Permissions**: This action requires `contents: write` permission to push branches.
 Add `permissions: contents: write` to your job if your repository uses default read-only permissions.
-- Push always uses the default `GITHUB_TOKEN` (scoped to the repository)
+- `fetch_token` is used for fetching from the source repository.
+If not specified, uses default `GITHUB_TOKEN`.
-- `github_token` is only used for fetching from private source repositories
+- `push_token` is used for pushing branches.
+If not specified, uses default `GITHUB_TOKEN`.
 - Excluded files are removed before creating the branch
 - Branch names follow the pattern: `{branch_prefix}-{commit_hash}`